Tamsin Stuart Art

 Moo-ve out the way, Natalie is coming through!

-Didn't know I wanted to paint a cow until I was inspired by a photo on Facebook.
+Didn't know I wanted to paint a cow until I went scrolling on Facebook and came across an image that provided some light relief.

-It appealed to my sense of fun.
-Lockdown has produced many different painting moods for me but this one was pure unadulterated fun.
+Lockdown produced many different painting moods for me but this one was pure unadulterated fun.

-An awesome experience.
-How often are the nostrils a focal point of a painting?!
+How often are the nostrils a focal point of an artwork?

 SOLD